 If you want a permanent net, you will need to drill holes in the court surface to install the net posts.

 If you want a portable net, there are different options from which to choose.
 Some nets are heavy-duty and come with rollers such as the Douglas Premier Portable Pickleball Net System.
 This net is the closest you can get to a permanent net without having the expense of drilling holes in concrete.

 Other portable nets don’t have rollers but they are easy to assemble such as the SwiftNet Portable Net.

 Tip #9: Don’t skimp on fencing around the perimeter of the court.

-It’s important for a court to have a fence or other dividers around it since balls can go flying.
+A court needs to have a fence or other dividers around it since balls can go flying.
 Dividers also enhance safety on the court.
-Where your court is located (indoor or outdoor) will determine what you will need in regard to dividers.
+Where your court is located (indoor or outdoor) will determine what you will need regarding dividers.

 For outdoor courts, it’s best to have a fence around the perimeter.
 If you have multiple courts, it’s best to have dividers between the courts, such as a fence, or net barrier.
 Believe me, you don’t want to be chasing balls all over the place.